tcp(7) — Linux manual page

 TCP windows, the

-/proc/sys/net/ipv4/tcp_window_scaling must be set
+/proc/sys/net/ipv4/tcp_window_scaling must be set to

-to a nonzero value (default).
+a nonzero value (default).

-max The maximum size of the send buffer used by each
+max The maximum size of the send buffer used by each TCP

-in /proc/sys/net/core/wmem_max.
-This is not used
+/proc/sys/net/core/wmem_max.
+This is not used to

-to limit the size of the send buffer declared using
+limit the size of the send buffer declared using

 SO_SNDBUF on a socket.
 The default value is